Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 The `BLEServer` application is responsible for handling the write request.

-The following example from the [wifi-connection-server](../../../examples/network/ble/wifi-connection-server) example shows how characteristic write requests are handled.
+The following abbreviated example from the [wifi-connection-server](../../../examples/network/ble/wifi-connection-server) example shows how characteristic write requests are handled.
 The `SSID` and `password` characteristics are strings and the `control` characteristic is a numeric value.
-When the `control` characteristic value is 1, the app initiates a WiFi connection:
+When the BLE client writes the value 1 to the `control` characteristic, the app closes the client connection and initiates a WiFi connection:

 	onCharacteristicWritten(params) {
 		let value = params.value;